spcl/serverless-benchmarks/docs/benchmarks.md

 ### Language Inference

 This benchmark runs sequence classification with a compact BERT model exported to ONNX.
 The function downloads the model archive and text samples from storage, tokenizes the sentences, executes the ONNX Runtime session, and returns the predicted labels together with confidences.

+### Recommendation

+Inspired by MLPerf’s DLRM v2, this benchmark ships a tiny PyTorch DLRM model that optionally runs on CUDA when available.
+The function downloads the model and request batch, moves the network to GPU if possible, performs batched inference, and reports recommendation scores alongside timing measurements.

 ## Scientific